candicenonsense/docs-tap/cli-plugins/insight/query-data.hbs.md

 ## <a id='query-insight'></a> Query using the Tanzu Insight CLI plug-in

-[Install the Tanzu Insight CLI plug-in](cli-installation.md) if you have not already done so.

-There are four commands for querying and adding data.
+There are four commands for querying and adding data:

 - `image` - [Post an image SBOM](add-data.md) or query images for packages and vulnerabilities.
 - `package` - Query packages for vulnerabilities or by image or source code.